jColeChanged/jColeChanged.github.io/_posts/2021-04-23-notes-on-notes.md

 Not a lot of people talk about the bullet journal using this sort of language.
-People who post their journals publicly are spending a lot of time on form rather than function, which is fine from an athestic point of view, but rather against the spirit which motivates the use of a bullet journal methodology.
+People who post their journals publicly are spending a lot of time on form rather than function, which is fine from an aesthetic point of view, but rather against the spirit which motivates the use of a bullet journal methodology.
 In practice, the Bullet Journal isn't so great for art using the default spreads.
 It is great for controlling attention and keeping track of things when there is little time available to do so.